 Blank Rome’s Grant Palmer to Become Managing Partner in 2019; Alan Hoffman to Continue as Chairman

 Blank Rome LLP is pleased to announce its leadership transition plan that will go into effect January 1, 2019, and will result in current Litigation Department Chair Grant S. Palmer becoming Managing Partner, and current Chairman and Managing Partner Alan J. Hoffman continuing his term as Chairman.
-Hoffman joined Blank Rome in 1992 and rose from Litigation Department Head (1996–2008), to Firm Co-Chair (2008–2013), to Managing Partner (2011), to Chairman and Managing Partner (2014–present; he was the first in the Firm’s history to be elected to both roles).
+Hoffman joined Blank Rome in 1992 and rose from Litigation Department Head (1996–2008), to Firm Co-Chair (2008–2013), to Managing Partner (2011), to Chairman and Managing Partner (2014–present).
 Over the past 10 years, Hoffman has transformed Blank Rome, creating a thriving national footprint for what had been a regional firm for six decades.

 “Throughout 2017, our leadership team and partners developed a strategic succession plan that upholds our commitment to serving our clients, colleagues, and communities in innovative ways.
 We are thrilled that as a result of this process, Grant Palmer will become our next Managing Partner,” said Hoffman.
 “Grant and I have worked closely together for more than 25 years.
 In addition to being a top-notch litigator, he is a trusted and respected leader.
 He has served the Firm in numerous leadership roles—making a significant impact as Litigation Department Chair, overseeing more than 300 attorneys across 13 offices—as well as Chair of our award-winning pro bono program.
 Grant has been committed to our Firm, clients, and communities for decades, and we’re confident that under his leadership, Blank Rome will continue to achieve great things.
 I’m looking forward to partnering with Grant to lead Blank Rome, and we congratulate him on his new and well-deserved role.”